launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/server-side/haskell-sdk.md

 excerpt: ""
 ---
 <Callout intent="info">
-<Callout.Title>This SDK is in beta</Callout.Title>
+<CalloutTitle>This SDK is in beta</CalloutTitle>
-   <Callout.Description>The SDK is currently in beta.
-We do not recommend using it for production deployments.</Callout.Description>
+   <CalloutDescription>The SDK is currently in beta.
+We do not recommend using it for production deployments.</CalloutDescription>
 </Callout>

 ## Overview